Understanding the Influence of Motivation on Requirements Engineering-related Activities: Abstract

 \section{Abstract}

-Motivation has been identified as one of the key human aspects for software practitioners involved in Software Engineering (SE) activities to complete their tasks successfully.
-While prior research on motivation in SE exists, empirical studies on its influence specifically on RE are limited.
-As requirements engineering (RE)-related activities are a highly human-dependent phase of SE; it’s important to identify how motivation influences RE.
-This study aims to identify the influence of motivation on RE, provide a better understanding of its effects, and offer guidance on how to handle them.
-By conducting semi-structured interviews with 21 RE-involved software practitioners, we developed a preliminary theoretical framework using socio-technical grounded theory (STGT) to explain the influence of motivation on RE.
-Our framework attempts to explain the contextual, causal, and intervening conditions that can give rise to or mediate the influence of motivation on RE.
-Furthermore, we have discovered a set of strategies that can enhance motivating situations or mitigate demotivating ones and the consequences resulting from applying these strategies.
-Our findings will benefit software practitioners by offering guidance on managing the influence of motivation on RE and assist researchers in refining and exploring our theoretical framework for diverse SE contexts in the future.
+\emph{Context:} Requirements Engineering (RE)-related activities are critical in developing quality software and one of the most human-dependent processes in software engineering (SE).
+Hence, identifying the impact of diverse human-related aspects on RE is crucial in the SE context. \emph{Objective:} Our study explores the impact of one of the most influential human aspects, \textbf{motivation} on RE, aiming to deepen understanding and provide practical guidance. \emph{Method:} By conducting semi-structured interviews with 21 RE-involved practitioners, we developed a theory using socio-technical grounded theory (STGT) that explains the contextual, causal, and intervening conditions influencing motivation in RE-related activities. \emph{Result:} We identified strategies to enhance motivating situations or mitigate demotivating ones, and the consequences resulting from applying these strategies. \emph{Conclusion:} Our findings offer actionable insights for software practitioners to manage the influence of motivation on RE and help researchers further investigate its role across various SE contexts in the future.